Bylaws of the Green Party of Colorado

 The Treasurer is responsible for filings and financial reporting as required by state law, disburse funds as directed by the Council, and present a balance report at each state meeting.

-5.7 Co-chairs shall be chosen at each annual state meeting and other officers in odd number years to serve two year terms in office.
+5.7 Officers shall be chosen in odd numbered years to serve two year terms in office.

 6.1 These bylaws may be amended on a three-fifths vote by members present at a state meeting or by the state council.
 A written copy of adopted bylaws (with any current amendments) will be maintained by the Secretary.

 GPCO Bylaws, revised 2010

 Current bylaws revised 8/12/17